Click on the headings below to read some commonly asked questions and answers

-- Every person entering a care home after the 1st of May must show evidence that they have received the 2020 seasonal flu vaccination.
+- Every person entering a care home after 1 June 2021 must show evidence that they have received the 2021 seasonal flu vaccination.
 This is legislated by the State Government.
 They will be issued a verification card which they will need to keep with them for the duration of the visit (babies under 6 months of age are exempt from the vaccination requirement).